microsoft/DLWorkspace/docs/Jobs/spec.md

       cmd: text_that_be_interpreted_by_bash # required
 ```

-Restfulapi will validate each field, and return 400 http code when validation failed.
-Will return uuid if job submission succeed.
+Restfulapi will validate each field, and return 400 http code when validation fails.
+Restfulapi Will return
+uuid if job submission is successful.